msoham123/ChapterTree/README.md

 - Settings page for viewing user profile
 - Dark mode
 - Officer SMS notification
-  - Seamless way to remind all members in one's chapter that there is meeting
+  - Seamless way to send meeting reminder notifications to all chapter members in a single click

 # Technologies and API's used